jacobs-robotics/uw-calibration-pinax/README.md

 ## Running the tests

-* After the container is built; the images to be used for calibration have to placed under the *input_data/raw_imgs/* folder.
+* After the container is built; the images to be used for calibration have to be placed under the *input_data/raw_imgs/* folder.
-* The parameters in *input_data/calibration_params.txt* have to be changed according to the calibration pattern used (checkerboard) and the design of the underwater housing used (thickness of the glass, camera position behing the glass, etc).
-Please check the
-[CamOdoCal](https://github.com/hengli/camodocal) and [PinAx](https://github.com/tomluc/Pinax-camera-model) links for more information, a brief summary is given below:
+* The parameters in *input_data/calibration_params.txt* have to be changed according to the calibration pattern used (checkerboard) and the design of the underwater housing (thickness of the glass, camera position behing the glass, etc).
+Please check the [CamOdoCal](https://github.com/hengli/camodocal) and [PinAx](https://github.com/tomluc/Pinax-camera-model) links for more information, a brief summary is given below:

 ```